So, tell me something about yourself?

 If forced to give a specific number, never give a broad range -- you will usually be offered the low end.
 Instead, be as precise

-as possible: "I'd be open to something in the low-fifties (or mid-forties, high-seventies, whatever)."
+as possible: "I'd be open to something in the mid-hundred-nineties."
 Giving such a specific

 number presumes you've researched the local job market and know what people with your skills are making.